psphelan/psphelan.github.io/_posts/EBM/2018-04-03-from-PICO-to-GIGO.markdown

   <br><br>
 Joey: Yeah...
   <br><br>
 Ross: Well, like that, only that instead of a chair it's a pile of garbage.
+  <br><br>
   And instead of a jacket it's a pile of garbage.
+  <br><br>
   And instead of the end of the day it's the end of time, and garbage is all that has survived.</blockquote>

 On a more serious note, Jefferson & Jørgensen end with a line worth remembering, inviting the reader to consider more deeply the issues they discuss:
   <br>